 “Cloudy Sunday” was written by Ada Gourbali in conjunction with Manousos Manousakis.
 The film successfully evokes a very nuanced historical portrayal of the times.
 Other prominent cast members in “Cloudy Sunday” include Andreas Konstantinou, Yannis Stankoglou, Maria Kavoukidou, and Vasiliki Troufakou.

-For details on how to watch, go to the Hellenic Film Society.
+For details on how to watch the moving film, go to the Hellenic Film Society.